LD4P/sinopia_server/sinopia_client/docs/LDPApi.md

 var apiInstance = new SinopiaServer.LDPApi();

-var base = new SinopiaServer.SinopiaBaseContainer(); // SinopiaBaseContainer | New base container metadata to assert on the container.
+var base = new SinopiaServer.SinopiaBasicContainer(); // SinopiaBasicContainer | New base container metadata to assert on the container.

 var opts = {
   'contentType': "contentType_example" // String | Content-Type of Group metadata, with preference for JSON-LD.